-Joey and Rory Feek first turned heads on the debut season of Can You Duet in 2008 as Joey + Rory.
+Joey and Rory Feek first turned heads on the debut season of Can You Duet in 2008 as the duo Joey + Rory.
 But their story begins much earlier.
-The couple met in Nashville years before when Rory was working as a songwriter, penning hits for Kenny Chesney and Reba McEntire.
-Joey was an aspiring singer trying to get her first album off the ground.
-They quickly fell in love and married in 2002.
+The couple met in Nashville years before when Rory was working as a songwriter, penning hits for country stars like Kenny Chesney and Reba McEntire.
+Meanwhile, Joey was an aspiring singer trying to get her first album off the ground.
+The two quickly fell in love and married in 2002.
 The duo didn't win Can You Duet, but audiences were drawn to their chemistry, talent, and passion for one another all the same.

-The duo released their debut album The Life of a Song in 2008 on Vanguard Records, quickly becoming one of the most beloved duos in country music.
+The couple released their debut country album The Life of a Song in 2008 on Vanguard Records, which helped make them one of the most beloved duos in country music.
 Over their incredible career, the six-time ACM award nominees recorded seven more albums and won Top Vocal Duo of the Year at the 2010 ACM awards.
 The couple gave birth to their daughter Indiana in 2014, just months before Joey Feek's diagnosis with cervical cancer.
-Though they were dealing with immeasurable pain, the Feeks continued to write and record.
+Though they were dealing with immeasurable pain during that process, the Feeks continued to write and record music.

 For their 2016 album Hymns That Are Important To Us, Joey + Rory revisited their favorite gospel songs.
 It was a passion project for Joey, and you can hear it in her voice on "I'll Fly Away."

 Written by Joey and Rory Feek, Wynn Varble and Kristy Osmonson, "Cheater, Cheater" is a bluegrass-tinged rowdy kiss-off to an unfaithful man.
 The best part?
 Naomi Judd's hilarious cameo in the music video.
-"Cheater, Cheater" peaked at No. 30 on the Billboard Hot Country Songs chart.
+"Cheater, Cheater" peaked at No. 30 on the Billboard Hot Country Songs chart and remains one of the duo's most fun and memorable songs.

 During her battle with cancer, Feek found strength in her faith.
 Her gorgeous rendition of "Amazing Grace" is both tender and powerful.